-Dr Faktorovich and Dr Simpson are with the Department of Neurology, Icahn School of Medicine, Mt Sinai, New York, NY.
+Dr Faktorovich is Assistant Professor of Neurology (pending), Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, Hempstead, NY; Dr Simpson is Professor of Neurology, Icahn School of Medicine, Mt Sinai, New York, NY.

 Neurological evaluation reveals depressed ankle reflexes, increased vibratory threshold, and decreased sensation to pain and temperature.
 Proprioceptive loss, muscle weakness, and atrophy can be seen late in the disease course.
 Electrodiagnostic testing demonstrates a symmetrical, sensorimotor axonal neuropathy.
 Skin biopsy may also be useful, given the loss of epidermal nerve fibers which has been shown to correlate with clinical severity of DSP.1